 The staff at the hostel were very kind and helpful and helped with our Itinerary.
 They were adding local knowledge to it to make the trip even more spectacular.
 We spent the first night exploring a few bars and finding out how spicy the food is and just taking in the surroundings and the vibe of being in Vietnam.

 We booked two tours at the hostel but I would not advise doing this as they were quite expensive.
 The Cu Chi tunnels and Mekong Delta Tour came out to around £60 but was still wonderful–not to be missed if you can get it cheaper than we did!
+There is a wide variety of things to do in Ho Chi Minh.

 Day 2 Cu Chi Tunnels and War Museum

 The Cu Chi Tunnels tour started with an 8 am to pick up our tour guide.
 Cu Chi Tunnels is a huge network of underground tunnels that were made during the Vietnam War to hide the movement of Vietnamese Soldiers (Viet Cong).
-The tunnels supplied hospitals, food and even schools and universities in the tunnels.
+The tunnels supplied hospitals, food, and even schools and universities in the tunnels.
 The tour is very informative and you get to experience being in one of the tunnels and seeing the traps they made and lots more wonderful things.
 The tour also comes with lunch that is included.

 We got back around 2 pm and were got dropped off at the war museum which cost us only like £1.50 entry free and had Tanks and airplanes that were used in the War and lots of information about the war and even stories from people who lived through the Vietnam War.